-Job Posting Title: United States Ross: Cable Technician I
+Job Posting Title: Canada Leduc: Cable Technician I

 Description from Job Capsule: Under direct supervision, performs basic operations to test and repair downhole cable for submersible pumps and motor equipment.
 Receives cable and carries out basic tests.
 Uses hipot machine to make basic repairs and learns how to splice cable.
 Completes paperwork to send cable to inventory or field.
 Job tasks, correctly performed, impact indirectly on cost containment, efficiency, profitability or operations.
 This is an entry level position where the employee is expected to learn all relevant company HSE policies and procedures and to demonstrate their application into his/her duties.
 The ability to perform basic mathematical calculations involving addition, subtraction, multiplication, and division is required.
 Basic reading comprehension and writing skills are required.
 Basic computer skills are preferred.

 Candidates having qualifications that exceed the minimum job requirements will receive consideration for higher level roles given (1) their experience, (2) additional job requirements, and/or (3) business needs.
 Depending on education, experience, and skill level, a variety of job opportunities might be available, including Cable Technician I and Cable Technician II.

 Halliburton is an Equal Opportunity Employer.
 Employment decisions are made without regard to race, color, religion, disability, genetic information, pregnancy, citizenship, marital status, sex/gender, sexual preference/ orientation, gender identity, age, veteran status, national origin, or any other status protected by law or regulation.